 NEW POLICY – JUNE 15th

 Dogs staying for daycare must be spayed or neutered at 9-months of age or younger.
 Proof from your vet is required.
-This new policy has been adopted to maintain harmony and protect your furry friends.
+This new policy has been adopted to maintain harmony and for the protection of your furry friends.

 - Unspayed female dogs attract aggressive behaviors from male dogs, and when in heat, are at high risk for pregrenancy.